 Ways to help us improve our service

-Alternatively, your phone calls, letters, emails or a facsimile are also welcome.
+Alternatively, your phone calls, letters or emails are also welcome.

 Yes, absolutely - You can choose a support person to assist you with your complaint or feedback.
 This person can be a friend, family member, staff member or an advocate from another organisation.